IvanRublev/Domo/README.md

 {:ok, %PurchaseOrder{approved_limit: 200, id: 1000, items: [%LineItem{amount: 150}]}}
 ```

-Domo returns the error if the precondition function attached to the `t()` type
+Domo returns the error if the precondition function validating the `t()` type
-that validates invariants for the struct as a whole fails:
+as a whole fails:

 ```elixir
 updated_po = %{po | items: [LineItem.new!(amount: 180), LineItem.new!(amount: 100)]}